LynMcJo06/Election_Analysis/README.md

  * The voter turnout for each county
  * The percentage of votes from each county
  * The county with the highest turnout

-The CBOE would like this audit automated so it can be used in future elections.
-I will be generating a vote count report to certify this U.S. congressional race.
+The CBOE would like this audit to be automated so it can be used in future elections.
+This vote count report will be used to certify this U.S. congressional race.
 ##  Election Audit Results
 The total number of votes cast were 369,711.
 Three candidates received votes: